pluginbazar/woc-open-close/readme.txt

 ## PRO Feature
 * No Order when Shop is Closed
+* Instantly control opening and closing of WooCommerce Store
 * Empty cart as soon as shop become close
 * Allow add to cart even shop is closed
 * Allow / Disallow Specific Products to Bypass Schedules